mrsharpoblunto/sharpoblunto.com/_posts/2016-07-23-jame-jammin.markdown

 Now that you have an idea of what I wanted to build, and how I went about building it - check out what I actually ended up building, subject to the constraints of time.
 While its not the most fun game in the world, I'm happy with how it turned out and I have a new appreciation for the effort it takes to convey a fun sense of motion through controls, physics, and a camera.

 I had so much fun building the game, that I'm considering starting work on the procedural mad-max-meets-kerbal-space-program-on-a-road-trip sim I've been thinking about for a while.
 I think it would be really cool to build a fully fledged game in the browser, with all the inherent advantages in rapid development that javascript & the browser offer, combined with all the performance problems that come with it that need to be overcome.

-NOTE: So while the code started out nice and clean, over the course of 3 days of hacking it became a garbage fire of TODO's and HACK's, so I won't be posting the source up until I have a chance to clean it up :)